cydrobolt/polr/README.md

 sudo service apache2 restart
 ```

-###I have errors enabled, and I get "`Illegal String Offset`"

-This usually occurs when you are missing an extension, and thus, the expected associative arrays (e.g `mysqli_fetch_assoc`) are instead strings, and errors occur.
-The most common cause of this is the missing MySQLi extension or native driver.
-Refer to the first FAQ, or the `mysqli_fetch_all` FAQ.
-This issue is usually caused by an
-old PHP version.

 ###The links produced give me 404

 You need mod_rewrite in order to use Polr.
 Please take a look at https://www.digitalocean.com/community/tutorials/how-to-set-up-mod_rewrite